- How Does Windsurfing Affect the Environment? (+ 8 Practical Tips) - June 28, 2020

 You will see battens as you advance; they offer more stability, power and control when the wind is stronger and pretty much every sail beyond beginner sails has battens.

-No-camber, full batten sails are usually Freeride, Bump-n-jump, Wave, or Recreational sails.
+No-camber, full batten sails are usually Freestyle, Freeride, Wave, or Recreational sails.
 Learn more about the tech side of rotational sails and camber inducers.

 A Freeride sail might have 2 to 3 camber inducers.
 Some recreational riders prefer this type of cambered sail over the no-camber Freeride sail.